quang13542/Production_Crops_Livestock/README.md

 * Transform

-Run all file with have prefix `transform_` file to transform and load data to dataset
+Run all file with have prefix `transform_` to transform and load data to HDFS as a Data Warehouse.